 Photography as a fine art is evolving, and permeating the modern art world to create amazing new things.

-For an expansive, fine art photographic experience, this specialization is perfect for you.
-Not only will you explore traditional darkroom techniques, you’ll master the most up-to-date digital practices.
-You’ll leave our campus with an exhibition portfolio ready for publication or for museum and gallery shows – and you’ll have the opportunity to study abroad at any of our network schools your Junior year.
+Fine Art & Museum/Gallery Practices: If you want an expansive fine art photographic experience, this specialization is perfect for you.
+Study traditional darkroom techniques along with the most up-to-date digital practices to create exhibition-ready portfolios suitable for publication or museum/gallery shows.
+You’ll leave the program prepared to enter the gallery and museum world, and have the opportunity to study abroad at any of our many network schools your Junior year.

 Studio Foundation Requirements: 4 Credits